iKarmaaa123/terraform-mongodb-devops-project/README.md

 Replication Specs: Configured with an electable node set and analytic node set, both using AWS inthe 'US_EAST_1' region.
 The electable set consists of 3 nodes of size M10, and the analytics set consists of 1 node of M10.

 <h3> Outputs </h3>
--These outputs are primarily intended for use in Terratest with Go to validate various parts of the infrastructure:
+- These outputs are primarily intended for use in Terratest with Go to validate various parts of the infrastructure:

 <h4> MongoDB Atlas Project ID </h4>
 ```hcl